literalplus/prefix-crab/deploy/DEPLOY.md

 you need to create a new directory there and adjust the bind mounts in the systemd units.

 You also need to create the data directories (`postgresql-data`, `rabbitmq-data`) upfront, empty.

+The `--group-add=keep-groups` flag on the container command lines ensures that the container users are able to access the volume using the user's group on the host system, which must have r/w access to the directories.

 ## Various notes